eusi/TwitchStreamer-Alfred-Workflow/README.md

 TwitchStreamer Workflow for [Alfred 2](http://www.alfredapp.com)
 ==============================

+## Screenshot 1: Searching
+* keywords: `tw`, `twtop`

+* `twtop: shows top (online) streamer on twitch.tv with some informations

+* `tw: shows specific (online) streamer on twitch.tv with some informations

+* opens the selected stream in VLC (Livestreamer required)

+* example: `tw star` finds streamer like "starman" and "starcraft" streams

-Check who is streaming on Twitch.Tv (category gaming) and watch your favorite stream via [Livestreamer](https://github.com/chrippa/livestreamer) on [VLC](http://www.videolan.org/vlc/index.html).
+Check who is streaming on Twitch.Tv (category gaming) and watch your favorite stream via [Livestreamer](https://github.com/chrippa/livestreamer) on [VLC](http://www.videolan.org/vlc/index.html) (no lags anymore, thanks to buffering).

 The keyword is `tw` and the second word is the game you want to watch (example: `tw league of legends` or simply `tw league`).